Act 1

 De Willelmo Wakelevedy was William

-of Wake Lady Green on the East Dale Road.
+of Wake Lady Green, which still lies today on the East Dale Road.

 De Radulpho de Westgille was Radolf of the West Gill stream that runs into modern Low Mill.